Kong/kongponents/docs/components/button.md

 ### Caret
 - `isOpen`

-KButton includes a utility class `.has-caret` which displays a dropdown caret to the right hand side.
+KButton can display a dropdown caret to the right hand side.
 This is useful for buttons that control dropdowns and popovers.
-By adding the prop `isOpen` false the caret will display.
-You can rotate the caret (active state) by setting `isOpen` to true.
+When the prop `isOpen` is `false`, the caret will display pointing down.
+You can rotate the caret (active state) to point up by setting `isOpen` to `true`.

 <Komponent :data="{ isActive: false}" v-slot="{ data }">
   <KButton appearance="primary" :isOpen="data.isActive" @click="data.isActive = !data.isActive">I'm a button</KButton>